-Daniel Garcia (also known as “Neguinho”) is a Brazilian Jiu Jitsu black belt under Rodrigo Feijão from the Nova União team.
-A World Cup champion, Daniel struggled with lack of sponsorships for years and failed many international tournaments due to shortage of funds, this changed after an emphatic win at the 2011 Brazilian Nationals as he cemented his name in BJJ’s middleweight division.
+Daniel Garcia, also known as “Neguinho”, is a Brazilian Jiu Jitsu black belt under Rodrigo Feijão from the Nova União team.
+A World Cup champion, Daniel struggled with lack of sponsorships for years, failing to compete at many international tournaments due to shortage of funds, though he remained as one of the great fighters in his native Brazil.

 Full Name: Daniel Garcia Dias

 Nickname: “Neguinho” means black, this is a common nickname in Brazil, usually applied to people of African origin.

 - 2x World Cup Champion (2006, 2004 – CBJJO)